 These aren't the only unique financial products that new doctors and residents need.
 They also need credit cards that are suitable for minimal credit history.

 If you're new to practice, you probably need a low-interest credit card for general expenses and major purchases.
 More likely than not, you will be tackling a mountain of student loan debt.
 This underscores the importance of choosing a credit card that provides as little financial burden as possible.

-Although few are tailor-made your profession like a physician mortgage loan is, here are five great credit cards for young professionals — new doctors included.
+Although few are tailor-made for your profession like a physician mortgage loan is, here are five great credit cards for young professionals — new doctors included.

 Many consider this option from the National Institutes of Health Federal Credit Union (NIHFCU) as one of the best for residents and new doctors.
 The NIHFCU Visa Signature Cash Rewards Credit Card caters to those in the medical field who have yet to establish a solid financial footing.